My Life! Teaching in a Korean University

 If you want to know more about this English teaching approach, then you’ll need to check out this short video below for all the details:

-Have your Say about the Test Teach Test Approach
+FAQ About Test Teach Test Approach

 Have you ever tried this English teaching approach in your classes?
 How did it go?
 Leave a comment below and let us know your thoughts.
+Or, you have another go-to activity or game for introducing concepts that students may have seen before.
+Also, check out other approaches and methods in language teaching.

 About Jackie